sparkfabrik/company-playbook/README.md

 ## Contributions

-So far the project is meant to be internal, all company members can clone the project and set up a local environment with the command `docker-compose up -d`.
+So far the project is meant to be internal, all company members can clone the project and set up a local environment issuing `make`.
 After that, a local instance of the playbook will be available at `http://playbook.sparkfabrik.loc`.

 To contribute provide pull-requests towards `master` branch.
 The naming convention for the branches is: